 With a history of funding music education programs at all levels, entry level through mastery, the Foundation knows that a lack of funding for instruments can be a barrier that compromises an organization’s ability to reach interested youth or provide the highest quality instruction.
 In some cases, programs do not have an ample supply of quality instruments, and in other cases, programs do not have the right size, type or quality of instrument to meet the needs of particular students.

 The goal of the Instrument Fund is to eliminate one barrier for youth to play music at their highest level of interest and ability.
-Through this Fund, the Foundation will provide funding to support the purchase, rental or repair of instruments that are used for music education programs reaching underserved Boston youth during the school day or out-of-school time.
+Through this Fund, the Foundation will provide funding to support the purchase, rental or repair of instruments that are used for music education programs reaching low-income Massachusetts youth during the school day or out-of-school time.

 Funds may be used for:

 - Purchase, rental, repair and warranties for instruments (Note: for programs that have been in operation for less than two years, it is likely that grant funds will be restricted to rental and/or repair)

 - String, woodwind, brass, percussion instruments, and keyboards

 - Accessories (e.g. risers, music stands, instrument storage equipment, instrument cases)

 Grant Size: Given the range of costs for instruments and repair, we look forward to reviewing all reasonable requests that are aligned with the goals of the Fund.
 The grants are intended to enhance, not replace, an organization’s budget for instruments.